tslocum/bgammon/PROTOCOL.md

   - Aliases: `k`

 - `rematch`
-  - Request (or accept) a rematch after a match has been finished.
+  - Offer (or accept) a rematch after a match has been finished.
   - Aliases: `rm`

 - `say <message>`